|Dates / Deadlines:|

-Oaxaca is best known for it’s indigenous peoples and cultures.
-Most live in the Central Valleys region, which is also an important area for tourism, attracting people for its archeological sites such as Monte Albán, native culture and crafts.
+Oaxaca is best known for its indigenous peoples and languages, native cultures, and handicrafts.
+Most live in the Central Valley region, which is also an important area for tourism, attracting people for its archeological sites such as Monte Albán, Mitla, and Yagul.
 Another important tourist area is the coast, which has the major resort of Huatulco.
 Oaxaca is also one of the most biologically diverse states in Mexico, ranking in the top three, along with Chiapas and Veracruz, for numbers of reptiles, amphibians, mammals and plants.

 Estimated Cost of Program

-UW-W student teachers are billed for mandatory UW System health insurance and UW System Contingency Fee directly via their student account.
-Students pay separately for housing/meal plan.
-Obtaining a U.S. passport and the optional International Student ID card are the responsibility of the student teacher.
-The Center for Global Education can assist student teachers with many of these items.
+UW-W student teachers are billed to their student account for: mandatory UW System health insurance, UW System Contingency Fee, Application Fee and Housing*.
+Students pay separately for Flights a US Passport and Incidentals Obtaining a U.S. passport and the optional International Student ID card are the responsibility of the student teacher.
+The Office of Global Experiences can assist student teachers with many of these items.

 Financial Aid, Scholarships, and GrantsEligible students are able to receive financial aid.
 Students will need to bring a budget sheet to an appointment with Financial Aid in order to determine financial need.
-Students can pick up a budget sheet for this program in the Center for Global Education.
+Students can pick up a budget sheet for this program in the Office of Global Experiences

 For information about study abroad scholarships, the Wisconsin State Grant for Study Abroad, and for deadlines and application procedures click here.